NekoZer0158/NZ_sprites_extended/README.md

 # NZ sprites extended
-Makes sprites modulable at the start.
+Makes sprites use modules at the start.
 Random rotation, texture, frame, and material.
 Make it so that will change frame only with a 1% chance.

 ## Changelog